 - Circles of Support: Different stories with people who have a circles.

 Many thanks to the My Home My Choice Initiative and Committee members.
 Relationships, circles and networks has been a priority for this initiative over many years.
-Researching the resources, and creating or enhancing our own local resources, educating about circles and microboards over the years has been a part of the work.
-We know that to live in one’s home option is best when people are in relationship with others – it is a protection and a safeguard.
+Researching the resources, and creating or enhancing our own local resources, educating about networks, circles and Microboards over the years has been a an important part of the work.
+We know that to live in one’s home option, it is best when people are in relationship with others.
+Relationships are a protection and a safeguard!